nrfconnect/sdk-nrf/samples/matter/template/README.rst

 Remote testing in a network
 ===========================

-Testing in a Matter-enabled Thread network requires a Matter controller that you can configure either on PC or mobile.
+Testing in a Matter-enabled Thread network requires a Matter controller that you can configure either on a PC or a mobile device.
 By default, the Matter accessory device has Thread disabled.
-You must pair it with the Matter controller over Bluetooth LE to get configuration from the controller if you want to use the device within a Thread network.
+To use the device within a Thread network, you must pair it with the Matter controller over Bluetooth LE to get the configuration from the controller.
 You can enable the controller after :ref:`building and running the sample <matter_template_network_testing>`.

 To pair the device, the controller must get the commissioning information from the Matter accessory device and provision the device into the network.